 The Pre-Image Buffer Size configuration option must be between 1 and 64, inclusive.
-The pre-image file is used in pre-v6.0 files and by versions starting with MicroKernel v6.0 that are loaded with the Create Files in Pre-v6.x Format configuration option set to Yes.
-These options became obsolete in MicroKernel v7.8.
+The preimage file is used in pre-6.0 files and by versions starting with MicroKernel 6.0 that are loaded with the Create Files in Pre-v6.x Format configuration option set to Yes.
+These options became obsolete in MicroKernel 7.8.